felipeloha/elixir-ecs/README.md

   ```
 - when the deployment is done you will see the load balancer url on the console

+### viewing the data
-There are two "services" one is shown with LB_URL and the other with LB_URL/krillin.
+The two "services" one is shown with LB_URL and the other with LB_URL/krillin.

 They display the current node and the connected nodes.
 Per default only the nodes within a service are connected.

-If you need to connect all nodes of all services:
+### Connecting all nodes of all services
 - go to `lib/app-resources.ts:37`
 - change the configuration so that all nodes have the same name and query for the same name
 - build and deploy the infrastructure again

+### Jobs
-The jobs are run once per cluster.
+The jobs run once per cluster.
 This means that if all nodes are connected, the jobs will run only in one instance of all services.
 If only the instances within a node are connected, the job will run on one instance of each service.

 the logs will show something like: